Help us improve your experience.

 CoS-Based IPsec VPNs

-You can configure Junos class-of-service (CoS) features to provide multiple classes of service for VPNs.
+We support Junos class of service (CoS) feature that can provide multiple classes of service for VPNs.
 On the device, you can configure multiple forwarding classes for transmitting packets, define which packets are placed into each output queue, schedule the transmission service level for each queue, and manage congestion.
+IKE negotiates an IPsec tunnel for every Forwarding Class (FC) and each FC is mapped to a set of Differentiated Services Code Point (DSCP) values.

-Class of service (CoS) forwarding classes (FCs) configured on the SRX Series Firewall can be mapped to IPsec security associations (SAs).
+The CoS forwarding classes (FCs) that are configured on the Junos OS device can be mapped to IPsec security associations (SAs).
 Packets for each FC are mapped to a different IPsec SA, thus providing for CoS treatment on the local device and on intermediate routers.
+This feature is proprietary to Juniper Networks and works with supported Junos OS devices and Junos OS releases.
+The VPN peer device must be a Junos OS device that supports this feature or any other product that supports the same functionality in the same way as the Junos OS device.

 • Helps you ensure different data streams, with each tunnel using a separate set of security associations.